PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 Online Resources: Taking Cara Babies, Happiest Baby, Kaiser Newborn, Baby Center, Goodbuy Gear

-Birth Community Resources: Can provide names for Placenta Encapsulation, Doulas and PP Ayurvedic Meal Service (portalbirthwork), Jane Austin Resources, Natural Resources (EC, Massage Classes), Hatch Midwifery, San Francisco Birth Center, Rainbow Grocery for Pregnancy and Breastfeeding loose leaf tea, Prego Pizza at Skipolinis
+Birth Community Resources: Can provide names for Placenta Encapsulation & Doulas, PP Ayurvedic Meal Service (portalbirthwork), Jane Austin Resources, Natural Resources (EC, Massage Classes), Hatch Midwifery, San Francisco Birth Center, Outer Village, Rainbow Grocery for Pregnancy and Breastfeeding loose leaf tea, Prego Pizza at Skipolinis

 Baby Classes: La Petite Baleen Swim Classes (free first 6 months), Yoga Flow Noe Post Natal, AcroSports Open Gym 10Mo+